mozilla/experimenter-docs/docs/desktop-migration-guide.md

 ---
-id: migration-guide-desktop-frontend
+id: desktop-migration-guide
-title: Migration guide for Desktop Front-end
+title: Migration Guide (JS)
-slug: /migration-guide-desktop-frontend
+slug: /desktop-migration-guide
 ---

 This guide will help you integrate `ExperimentAPI.jsm` in your Desktop front-end code to run Nimbus experiments, while still being able to use preferences for default values and local development.